AtrePramod/git-commands/README.md

-# Responsive Navbar Project
+# Git Commands

-This project is a responsive navigation bar created using HTML and CSS.
-Below are the Git commands to clone the repository and navigate through the project.
+This repo is a git commands to adding code in github.

 ## Git Commands